National Socialist Underground

-The National Socialist Underground (Nationalsozialistischer Untergrund, [natsi̯oˌnaːlzotsi̯alɪstɪʃɐ ˈʊntɐˌɡʁʊnt]), or NSU ([ɛnʔɛsˈʔuː]), was a far-right German neo-Nazi terrorist group which was uncovered in November 2011.
-The NSU is mostly associated with Uwe Mundlos, Uwe Böhnhardt and Beate Zschäpe, who lived together under false identities.
+The National Socialist Underground (Nationalsozialistischer Untergrund, [natsi̯oˌnaːlzotsi̯alɪstɪʃɐ ˈʊntɐˌɡʁʊnt]), or NSU ([ɛnʔɛsˈʔuː]), was a German neo-Nazi militant organisation active between 1998 and 2011, and uncovered in November 2011.
+Regarded as a terror cell, the NSU is mostly associated with Uwe Mundlos, Uwe Böhnhardt and Beate Zschäpe, who lived together under false identities.
 Between 100 and 150 further associates were identified who supported the core trio in their decade-long underground life and provided them with money, false identities and weapons.
 Unlike other terror groups, the NSU had not claimed responsibility for their actions.
 The group's existence was discovered only after the deaths of Böhnhardt and Mundlos, and the subsequent arrest of Zschäpe.

 So far, the following crimes have been attributed to the NSU: the National Socialist Underground murders, a series of murders of nine immigrants of Turkish, Greek and Kurdish descent between 9 September 2000 and 6 April 2006; the murder of a policewoman and attempted murder of her colleague; a 1999 bombing in Nuremberg; the 2001 and 2004 Cologne bombings; and a series of 14 bank robberies.
 The Attorney General of Germany called the NSU a "right-wing extremist group whose purpose was to kill foreigners, and citizens of foreign origin".
+The NSU attacks have been regarded as "the most violent by a guerrilla group in Germany since the end of the far-left Red Army Faction".

 Origins

-Mundlos (* 1973), Zschäpe (* 1975) and Böhnhardt (* 1977) all come from the East German city of Jena.
+Mundlos (* 1973), Zschäpe (* 1975) and Böhnhardt (* 1977) all came from the East German city of Jena.
 They became friends in the youth club "Winzerclub" in Jena-Winzerla, which Mundlos frequented since 1991.
-Here he met and became friends with Zschäpe, later also Böhnhard.
+Here he met and became friends with Zschäpe, later also Böhnhardt.
 Other later supporters of the trio such as Ralf Wohlleben and André Kapke were also frequent guests of the youth club.
 Mundlos had been part of the East German skinhead scene since the late 1980s.

-After the reunification of Germany a series of xenophobic riots/pogroms took place, such as Hoyerswerda or Rostock, which heavily influenced the three.
 While many in their peer group did not fully embrace the right-wing scene, the trio radicalized so much that in 1993 they, among others, were banned from the Winzerclub.
 To protest the ban they painted swastika symbols on the walls of the club.

-1994/95 Mundlos was drafted for the Bundeswehr, where he was disciplined multiple times for infractions.
+1994/95 Mundlos was called up to the Bundeswehr, where he was disciplined multiple times for infractions.

 Murders

+Between the years 2000 and 2007, the NSU perpetrated a series of racially motivated murders throughout Germany, leaving ten people dead and one wounded.
+Among their victims, most of them were ethnic Turks, though the victims also included one ethnic Greek and one ethnic German policewoman.

+Most of their victims included Turkish small business owners.
+The NSU's modus operandi often involved executing victims in daylight at close range with a silenced CZ 83 handgun.
+As the NSU continued its attacks, authorities initially struggled to connect the murders to a single group, attributing them to organized crime, with security services blaming the Turkish mafia for the attacks.